Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: Conclusions

 \section{Conclusions}

 We have investigated a cell-free massive MIMO ISAC network jointly serving multiple communication UEs while detecting a potential target through an RIS in a multi-static fashion.
-The system wants to maximize its sensing performance while preserving a minimum SINR for the communication UEs.
-To this end, we optimize the power allocation of a precoding codebook jointly with the RIS phase-shift matrix and we derive the sufficient statistics for the target detector.
-Numerical results show that clutter awareness at the receiving APs plays a crucial role in the system's detection performance and that including a dedicated sensing stream benefits the system.
-We see that the mmWave channel structure allows the system to assume LoS channels and still achieve good performances when the channel is composed of a high number of clusters concentrated in a small angular range.
+To this end, the transmit power allocation and the RIS phase-shift matrix are optimized to increase the target detection probability.
+Numerical results show that clutter awareness plays a crucial role in the detection performance and that including a dedicated sensing stream benefits the system.
+The mmWave channel structure allows the system to assume LoS channels and still achieve good performances when the channel is composed of a high number of clusters concentrated in a small angular range.